michaelerule/lgcpspatial/README.md

  - Are there simple ways to improve the API?

 There will be bugs and issues; Let's work them out before this thing goes to peer review.
 I don't have much time these days, but will be able to make a few more passes to tidy things up before we reach a "version of record".

+One common pitfall of code like this: The kernels have only two parameters, but the optimization routines have about two-dozen configurable values, which could affect speed, accuracy, and stability for your particular use-case.
+I've dialed these in for the test data I have, but they may not be universal.
+If you have other data that seems to benefit from different defaults, let me know.
+It would be good to make all of this as painless as possible.